This topic introduces you to Elastic Load Balancing basics you need to understand before you create your load balancer.

 30 seconds.
 Allow a response timeout period of

-the instance to respond.
-If the load balancer does not get any response after
+seconds for the instance to respond.
+If the load balancer gets

-2 consecutive attempts, take the instance out of service.
-If the
+consecutive failures, take the instance out of service.
+If the load balancer gets

 Health Checks and Auto Scaling Groups